Thriving Hive

 Project Overview

-Air pollution potentially impacts the health and productivity of honey bees via direct physiological damage that impairs function (such as vision or scent detection) or indirectly by weakening the immune system.
+Air pollution potentially impacts the health and productivity of honeybees directly by causing physiological damage that impairs function (such as vision or scent detection) or indirectly by weakening the immune system.
 These are sub-lethal effects at the hive scale but may potentially lead to negative outcomes such as poor larval development, increased susceptibility to diseases and parasites, or poor foraging ability.

-We have found that pesticides have these effects on honey bees and this project will investigate whether air pollution components may have similar effects.
+We have found that pesticides have these effects on honeybees and Thriving Hive will investigate whether air pollution components may have similar effects.

 Project Objectives

-Our long-term aim is to determine whether there is a link between particulate air pollution and honey bee health and productivity, using methods we have developed in the context of agricultural pesticides we will undertake a three-step programme.
-The Thriving Hive project is implementing Stage 1 of this research.
+The long-term aim of Thriving Hive is to determine whether there is a link between particulate air pollution and honeybee health and productivity.
+Using methods that we have developed in the context of agricultural pesticides, we will undertake a three-stage research programme.

-2. A laboratory study to investigate the physiological effects of particulate pollution on honey bees using molecular and neuroethological techniques.
-This will include testing for stress enzymes that indicate sub-lethal effects on bee health and protein regulation that indicate impacts on cell function.
+Stage 2: A laboratory study to investigate the physiological effects of particulate pollution on honeybees using molecular and neuroethological techniques.
+This will include testing for stress enzymes that indicate sub-lethal effects on honeybee health and protein regulation that indicate impacts on cell function.